Doctors & Staff

 Dr. Michael E. Bennett

-Dr. Bennett graduated in 1985 from Northeastern Oklahoma State University College of Optometry with Honors and moved to Guthrie in 1989.
-Dr. Bennett is a member of the Oklahoma Association of Optometric Physicians (OAOP), American Optometric Association, Lion’s Club Eye Bank Board, American Optometric Association Sports Vision Section, and a Charter Member of the International Academy of Sports Vision.
-Dr. Bennett supports Optometry in various ways.
-Currently, he is Past-President for the OAOP.
-In 2007, he was inducted into the Pioneers in Oklahoma Optometry Hall of Fame.
-Dr. Bennett participates in legislative activities in order to promote the eye care profession and the importance of independent doctors.
-Dr. Bennett has served on numerous state and national commitees to promote the optometric profession as a whole.
+Dr. Bennett graduated with Honors from Northeastern Oklahoma State University College of Optometry in 1985 and moved to Guthrie in 1989.
+Dr. Bennett is a member of the Oklahoma Association of Optometric Physicians (OAOP) and the American Optometric Association (AOA).
+He was inducted into the Pioneers in Oklahoma Optometry Hall of Fame and is a former President of the OAOP.
+Most recently he was awarded the OAOP Distinguished Service Award for 2023.
+He participates in legislative activities to promote the importance of independent doctors and has served on numerous state and national committees to promote the optometric profession as a whole.
+He is an active member of the Guthrie Noon Lions Club and participates in raising money and collecting used eyeglasses that will be refurbished and then provided to those in need.

 Dr. Brian A. Padgham